dahliamalkhi/dahliamalkhi.github.io/_pages/about.md

 You might wonder what happened to Phil's in-memory fully replicated DB.
 Several years later, it became the backbone of the SQL Azure cloud database.

-## Fairplay -- Co-Inventor at Hebrew University of Jerusalem, 2004
+## Fairplay at the Hebrew University of Jerusalem 2004

 In 2004, Noam Nisan and I asked ourselves whether cryptographic primitives which were considered completely impractical are actually becoming practical.
 With my